Alternatives to Medication

 Some people say that laser therapy and acupuncture can help for quitting.
 The idea is that they help your body make chemicals called endorphins, which decrease nicotine cravings.
 But, there's no science that backs this up.
 Will laser therapy or acupuncture hurt you?
-No. But they won't necessarily help you quit either.
-Quitting is hard, so it makes sense to try different things.
-But so far, the quitting method that has the most scientific support is a combination of a quitting medication and counseling to build skills and confidence.
+No. But they probably won't help you quit either.
+And they cost money.